JuliaIO/VideoIO.jl/README.md

 --------------------

-VideoIO contains a simple high-level interface which allows reading of video frames from a supported video file:
+VideoIO contains a simple high-level interface which allows reading of video frames from a supported video file, or from a camera device:

     using Images
     import ImageView